perry/sass-font-face/README.md

-# A bullet-proof, Sass font-face mixin
+# A bullet-proof Sass font-face mixin

 A Sass mixin to take the pain out of creating bullet-proof `@font-face` declarations.
 With added `@extend` goodness.